 6. Alloy Wheels

-A lot of us recognize alloys from alloy wheels as this is one of the most publicized uses of alloys in daily life.
+Most of us recognize alloys from alloy wheels as this is one of the most publicized uses of alloys in daily life.
 It does not only provide the wheels with strength but adds a stunning look to the car as well.
 The performance of the vehicle improves as alloy wheels are lighter than the original rims.